Financial Aid

 • Your parent's Social Security number and birth date

-• Federal Income Tax return, W-2's for parents and student
+• Federal Income Tax return for 2022, W-2's for parents and student

 • Bank Statements for checking and savings